-In 2012, PSP continued to place significance emphasis on programs in market.
-The delivery of the Equipment Replacement Incentives ("ERII" and the Direct Install Lighting ("DIL") initiative continued to be active.
-The Home Assistance Program was launched and the peaksaverPLUS RFP was released.
-PSP:
+In 2012, InnPower continued to place significant emphasis on the programs in-market.
+The delivery of the Equipment Replacement Incentive Initiative ("ERII") and Direct Install Lighting ("DIL") programs continued to be active and the Home Assistance Program ("HAP") was launched.
+The peaksaver PLUS RFP was also released.
+To December 31, 2012, InnPower had:

-- Launched all available IESO Programs following their release by the IESO - Delivered marketing to inform consumers in all sectors, - Informed industry stakeholders about IESO Programs, the use of online application system, - Partnered with CHEC LDCs to form partnerships and delivery models for the various programs - Actively participated in Electrical Distributors Distribution Association (EDA), LDC and IESO working groups through our own staff or CHEC resources in order to improve and simplify the existing programs and processes
+- Launched all available programs following their release, with the exception of peaksaver PLUS; - Delivered marketing to inform consumers in all sectors of applicable programs, including peaksaver PLUS; - Informed industry stakeholders of programs, the use of online application system; - Partnered with CHEC LDCs to form partnerships and delivery models for the various programs; - In conjunction with other CHEC LDCs engaged the services of a Roving Energy Manager ("REM"); - Actively participated in Electrical Distribution Association (EDA, LDC and OPA working groups through our own staff or CHEC resources in order to improve and simplify the existing programs and processes, and; - Transitioned pre-2011 projects.